-10.1 Instrument Transformers
+10.2 Instrument Transformers

 - 1. Current transformer circuits shall be grounded on the secondary side. - 2.
 Provide test blocks for all CT circuits. - 3.
 Test blocks are not required on all PT circuits.
 Utilize good engineering practice for application. - 4.
-Potential transformer circuits shall be grounded on the secondary side.
+Potential transformer circuits shall be grounded on the secondary side. - 5.
+Current transformer calculations shall be based on IEEE C.37.110 "Guide for the Application of Current Transformers Used for Protective Relaying Purposes" and take into account expected loading, short circuit levels, X/R values, and protective relaying burdens. - Current transformers for medium voltage switchgear feeders shall be multi-ratio CTs, unless it can be demonstrated that the feeder load will not change during the lifespan of the switchgear.

-10.2 Protection for Distribution <= 600V
+10.3 Protection for Distribution <= 600V

-10.2.1 Circuit Breakers
+10.3.1 Circuit Breakers

-- 1. Circuit breakers are preferred over fuses for 600V distribution and below. - 2.
-Ensure that circuit breakers are rated for the design SCCR at the specific point in the distribution. - 3.
-Series ratings are not permitted for the purpose of reducing the SCCR of downstream circuit breakers, unless no other options are available.
-All exceptions shall be approved by the City. - 4.
+- 1. Circuit breakers are preferred over fuses for 600V distribution and below. - Ensure that circuit breakers are rated for the design SCCR at the specific point in the distribution. - 3.
+Series breaker ratings are not permitted for the purpose of reducing the SCCR of downstream circuit breakers.
+All exceptions shall be approved by the City, but will only be considered for cases where no other alternatives are commercially available. - 4.
 Ensure that the breakers selected provide selective coordination to the greatest extent possible.
-LS, LSI, and LSIG breakers shall be specified where required. - Indicate all breaker settings on the drawings.
+LS, LSI, and LSIG breakers shall be specified where required to achieve selective coordination.
+This may require the use of larger frame circuit breakers to achieve the required coordination. - 5.
+Without limiting other requirements of this section, at a minimum: - 5.1 For breakers rated 600A or greater, provide LSI or LSIG breakers; - 6.
+Breaker and Protection Relay Settings Datasheets: - 6.1 For installations where the service rating is < 1000 kVA, indicate all breaker and protection relay settings on the drawings.